elvinos/AppDesignReport/LatestBuild/ReportSections/sectionbuild.md

 - Improving/expanding site content: Continuously updating the latest projects, news, and events
 - Improving/expanding upon the WordPress Admin Panel: Optimizing the panel to exact admin specifications
 - Simplifying the post-adding method: Make adding new project, news and events posts more intuitive
-- Improve site speeds and performance: Optimize Azure server configuration and site file optimization (minifying CSS, JS etc.) Use Google site speed checks to find weaknesses in current performance
+- Improve site speeds and performance: Optimize Azure server configuration and site file optimization (minifying CSS, JS etc.) to avoid current occasional redirect errors.
+Use Google site speed checks to find weaknesses in current performance
 - Improved search optimisation: Use of plugins (eg: YOAST)
+- Improved data analytics: Connect to client's Google analytics account
 - Further improvements based on more thorough user-testing: Evaluate user response to current site through exhaustive user-based testing to make a more data-driven site design and functionality

 Moreover, the additional and less requested requirements of the “Could” section of the MoSCoW can be taken consideration and implemented.
 A commented version of the “Could” portion, explaining how the features can be realised, is present below: